 The Financial Ombudsman Service Australia has published a document outlining its approach to low document loans, and to the disputes which arise from them.
 Rather than simply using low doc loans as a means of squeezing money from small businesses in the form of exorbitant rates, lenders are now required to apply a much more rigorous set of checks ahead of providing the loan, and may only provide credit facilities to those businesses who meet these criteria.

-In the event that this does not take place, and a loan is provided to a company which cannot afford it, the business which acquired the loan has the legal recourse to raise a dispute via the ombudsman’s office.
+In the event that this does not take place, and a loan is provided to a company that cannot afford it, the business which acquired the loan has the legal recourse to raise a dispute via the ombudsman's office.
 The burden of proof now rests with the loan provider to show that they carried out the necessary checks.

 These checks include ensuring that the company has held an ABN for at least one year prior to the applications, as well as credit checks and other assessments.